Grand jury declines to charge Portland cop who killed man

-PORTLAND, Ore.
-(AP) — A grand jury has declined to charge a police officer who shot and killed a man in in a southeast Portland park in April.
+PORTLAND — A grand jury has declined to charge a police officer who shot and killed a man in a southeast Portland park in April.

 The Multnomah County district attorney’s office made the announcement Friday after the grand jury found Portland Police Officer Zachary DeLong’s use of force against 46-year-old Robert Delgado “was not criminal under Oregon law,” KOIN-TV reported.